-"The Student Liaison Officers and eLearning Advisors are very good and really accessible if you have an issue.
+"The Student Advisors and eLearning Advisors are very good and really accessible if you have an issue.
 One of the best ways you can manage your time is reaching out early – ask for clarification, or more help if you need it.
 It can save you time and stress in the long run, to get on top of these things.”

 Take a break

 Bachelor of Social Science (Psychology) student Leander says that one of the best ways to save time is to actually take a break from what you’re doing.